vuejs/docs/src/api/refs-api.md

 console.log(count.value) // 1
 ```

-If an object is assigned as a ref's value, the object is made deeply reactive by the [reactive](./basic-reactivity.html#reactive) method.
+If an object is assigned as a ref's value, the object is made deeply reactive by the [reactive](./basic-reactivity.html#reactive) function.

 **Typing:**